rclone/rclone/docs/content/commands/rclone.md

       --track-renames                       When synchronizing, track file renames and do a server side move if possible --transfers int                       Number of file transfers to run in parallel. (default 4) -u, --update                              Skip files that are newer on the destination.
-      --user-agent string                   Set the user-agent to a specified string.
-The default is rclone/ version (default "rclone/v1.40")
+      --use-server-modtime                  Use server modified time instead of object metadata --user-agent string                   Set the user-agent to a specified string.
+The default is rclone/ version (default "rclone/v1.41")
   -v, --verbose count                       Print lots more stuff (repeat for more) -V, --version                             Print the version number
 ```

 ### SEE ALSO

+* [rclone about](/commands/rclone_about/)	 - Get quota information from the remote.
 * [rclone authorize](/commands/rclone_authorize/)	 - Remote authorization.
 * [rclone cachestats](/commands/rclone_cachestats/)	 - Print cache stats for a remote
 * [rclone cat](/commands/rclone_cat/)	 - Concatenates any files and sends them to stdout.